COVID-19 FUNERAL HOME UPDATE & INFORMATIONJanuary 1, 2022

 “The pandemic is an unprecedented situation which has caused additional stress and concerns for families facing a loss”, said firm Co-President John E. Keohane.
 “We hope that through these initiatives we may allay many of these concerns so that families may focus on the emotional healing they need.”

-In response to the most recent public health directives given by local, state and federal governments, Keohane has instituted the following safeguards:
+In response to the most recent public health directives given by local, state and federal governments, Keohane has updated its protocols:

 “In addition to these safeguards, our team has also developed several initiatives that we hope will provide our community with opportunities to connect and share despite the threat of COVID-19”, added firm Co-President Dennis W. Keohane.
 “Social isolation is a concern for all of us but most especially for those like the grieving and our seniors who need connection most.
 We hope that these initiatives will help people feel less isolated.”